brokenpip3/brokenpip3.github.io/content/posts/2025-05-25-nixos-secure-installation-hetzner.md

                 };
 ```

-More we can see the content with type `btrfs` and the subvolumes that we are going to create, this list should be straightforward
-if you are familiar with btrfs, but in case you are not we are going to create 4 subvolumes, one for the whole root filesystem,
-one for the home directories (even if in a server you might not need it), one for the nix store and finally one for data (in my case
-it will be for cri-o and kubernetes data).
+Here we can see the content with type `btrfs` and the subvolumes that we are going to create.
+This list should be straightforward if you are familiar with btrfs, but in case you are not, we are going to create 4 subvolumes: one for the whole root filesystem, one for the home directories (even if on a server you might not need it), one for the nix store, and finally one for data (in my case, it will be for cri-o and kubernetes data).
-It's up to you to choose the subvolumes you want to create, but I suggest to keep at least the root and the nix store ones.
+It's up to you which subvolumes to create, but I suggest keeping at least the root and nix store ones.

+> 💡 Be aware that this is not the supreme fully encrypted setup, since the `/boot` partition is not encrypted,
+an attacker could theoretically modify the bootloader and gain access to the system.
+But it's a good compromise
+since our lacks of stable console access and we need to be able to unlock the luks partition remotely.
+In your laptop/desktop I suggest to use a full disk encryption setup, which is my base setup for all my personal machines.

 ### Disko example with multiple disks

-Like I said now that we familiarized with the disko syntax, let's take a look at a more complex example with multiple disks that will be
-the base for a hetzner auction server since most of them have at least 2 disks.
+Like I said, now that we are familiarized with the disko syntax, let's take a look at a more complex example with multiple disks, which will be the base for a hetzner auction server, since most of them have at least 2 disks.

 <details>
 <summary><b>multiple disks raid disko example, click to show</b></summary>